Shubham030702/GyanmAcademy/FrontEnd/README.md

 # GyanmAcademy
-This is a react js project for an academy
+This is a Mern Website for an academy